Harshitx3/Dormq/client/NETLIFY_DEPLOYMENT_FIX.md

 # Fixing Netlify Deployment Issues

-## Common Error: 500 Server Error on API Calls
+## Common Error: 500 Server Error or Internal Server Error on API Calls

-If you're seeing a 500 error when making API calls from your Netlify-deployed frontend to your Vercel backend, follow these steps to resolve the issue:
+If you're seeing a 500 error or "Internal Server Error" when making API calls from your Netlify-deployed frontend to your Vercel backend, follow these steps to resolve the issue:

 ### 1. Check Your API Configuration